 Limit intake of certain animal proteins.

-High purine foods can cause the less common uric acid stones.
-To prevent uric acid stones, cut down on high-purine foods such as red meat, organ meats, beer/alcoholic beverages, meat-based gravies, sardines, anchovies and shellfish.
+High purine foods can cause less common uric acid stones.
+To prevent uric acid stones, cut down on high-purine foods such as red meat, organ meats, beer/alcoholic beverages, meat-based gravies, sardines, anchovies, and shellfish.

 Although watercress and other greens contain oxalate, it’s probably not necessary to avoid them entirely; they also are a good source of calcium which attaches to the oxalate, removing both from the body.
-Moderate amounts with adequate fluid intake should be safe, unless your doctor tells your otherwise.
+Moderate amounts with adequate fluid intake should be safe unless your doctor tells you otherwise.

 Follow a healthy diet plan that has mostly vegetables and fruits, whole grains, and low-fat dairy products.